shelleyolivia/learn-tutorials/network-documentation/near/tutorials/near-registry-dapp.md

 }
 ```

 Contract function calls are stateless.
-Any state that you want to save to the blockchain needs to be explicitly
-saved by interacting with the storage object e.g. entries.
-In the main.ts file, the contract functions like
-`addEntry`, `upVoteEntry` and `getEntries` are defined.
-Function declarations follow standard AssemblyScript conventions,
-including the parameters they take, optional arguments and return values.
+Any state that you want to save to the blockchain needs to be explicitly saved by interacting with the storage object (such as **entries**).
+In the `main.ts` file, the contract functions like `addEntry`, `upVoteEntry` and `getEntries` are defined.
+Function declarations follow standard AssemblyScript conventions, including the parameters they take, optional arguments and return values.

 There are two types of functions that can interact with the blockchain -- "view" functions and "change" functions.
 The difference, however, does not exist on the contract level.
-View functions like `getEntries` do not actually change the state of the blockchain.
-Change functions
-like `addEntry` and `upVoteEntry` modify the state.
+View functions like `getEntries` do not modify the state of the blockchain.
+Change functions like `addEntry` and `upVoteEntry` do modify the state.

-In the addEntry function, we create a new Entry and add it to the entries PersistentVector using the push method.
-In the upVoteEntry function, we first fetch the entry from the entries PersistentVector using the index.
-Then we
-increment the entry votes using context.attachedDeposit.
+In the `addEntry` function, we create a new Entry and add it to the entries PersistentVector using the push method.
+In the `upVoteEntry` function, we first fetch the entry from the entries PersistentVector using the index.
+Then we increment the entry votes using context.attachedDeposit.
 Then we update the entries PersistentVector using the index.

-#### assembly/__tests__/registry.spec.ts
+# Unit tests

+**assembly/__tests__/registry.spec.ts**

+To make sure our smart contract works as expected, we have written the following unit tests.
+They test various cases like adding an entry, upvoting an entry, retrieving entries and attaching a deposit to a contract call.
+Use the command `yarn test` to run the test suite, it will then show the results on the console.

 ```typescript
 import {addEntry, getEntries, upVoteEntry} from '../main';